Facts about Millard Fillmore

 Facts about Eligibility

-Article 2, Section 1, of the U.S. Constitution sets the requirements to hold office.
+Article 2, Section 1, this section of the U.S. Constitution sets the requirements to hold office.

 • A natural born citizen of the US